mortezaRahimi/HelpArticles/README.md

 # Error handling
 - Backend errors handled by predicted ids.
-- Connectivity exception also handle with id and android conectivity manager.
+- Connectivity exception also handle with id and android connectivity manager.